liuchang0520/CS1000100001-project-V2.0/README.md

+# General Overview

-# This project simulates a standalone map reduce system
+This project simulates a map reduce system:

-which could

-# proposal.txt contains the project overall idea.

-# Pls refer to steps_to_run.txt before beginning
+Different processes simulate master and workers.
+Task assignment could be achieved by RPC between master and worker processes.

+Implemented very basic fault tolerance mechanism by Go Channel: https://gobyexample.com/channels , in which idle worker process ports are stored.

+More detailed idea/implementation is in proposal.txt.

+# Steps to run this project in Shell: